Scientific Name

 Description

-Orbea dummeri, formerly known as Stapelia dummeri, is an unusual succulent with pale grey-green to almost white stems with reddish-purple dots, splotches and lines, and long pointed tubercles.
-It grows up to 4 inches (10 cm) tall, spreading to form mats up to 12 inches (30 cm) wide.
-Stems are roundish, erect, spreading, or decumbent.
-The hairy flowers are olive-green, borne on short stalks, and appear in summer.
+Orbea dummeri, formerly known as Stapelia dummeri, is an unusual succulent with pale grey-green to almost white stems mottled with reddish-purple.
+It grows up to 4 inches (10 cm) tall and spreads to form mats up to 12 inches (30 cm) wide.
+The stems are erect, spreading, or decumbent and have long pointed tubercles arranged loosely into four rows along the stem with a groove between the rows.

 Hardiness